ye-junzhe/BetterNvim/README.md

 ### Additional step for Linux

-If nvim is installed from source, set a hard link to /usr/bin, for sudoers to find it
+If Neovim on your machine is compiled from source, set a hard link to /usr/bin, for sudoers to find it

 ```
 ln /path/to/nvim /usr/bin/nvim